MasonTech123/MasonTech123/README.md

 I'm Mason, a cyber securist based in New York.

-I chase after solutions and cant stop until I find it.
+I chase after solutions and cant stop until I find them.